 Which part do you wish to respond to first?

 Select an option from the drop down list

 Please select only one item

-Consultation on Customer Interaction Consultation on ADR Call for evidence: Blocking software
+Consultation on Customer Interaction Call for evidence: Blocking software

 Introduction

 Customer interaction describes how gambling businesses identify and interact to assist customers who may be at risk of or experiencing harms associated with gambling.